-The veteran artist releases his CD at Louie’s Back Room Friday night, with a sneak preview for Local Spins on WYCE, which also featured new tracks by Mid-Life Crisis, Willamena, Mark Lavengood, Jake Kershaw, J. Snell, Tail from the Crypt and more.
+The veteran artist releases his CD at Louie’s Back Room Friday night (May 12), with a sneak preview for Local Spins on WYCE, which also featured new tracks by Mid-Life Crisis, Willamena, Mark Lavengood, Jake Kershaw, J. Snell, Tail from the Crypt and more.
 (Podcast, videos)

 THE ARTIST: Brian Koenigsknecht